NeilMcB/hml/notes.md

 * Obvious, but remember to consider how your algorithm scales with the number of features and the number of training instances!
 * Random Forests provide a handy way to estimate the importance of each feature for classification and regression.
+* Numpy's `memmap` function allows files to be accessed in pieces, without needing to load the whole thing into memory.
+* Some scikit-learn functions have a `partial_fit` method, for use in online training.

 ## Chapter 2 - End-to-End Machine Learning Landscape